putneydm/david_site_jekyll/src/collections/_design/radiobdc.markdown

 image: radiobdc_fp_one
 imageAlt: Screenshot of RadioBDC home page
 layout: portfolio_entry
+pagetype: portfolio_entry
 heroArt: radiobdc
 head: RadioBDC
 images: ['rbdc_playing_1', 'rbdc_playing_2', 'rbdc_social']
 url: http://www.radiobdc.com/
 ---

 RadioBDC was conceived as a sister site to BDCwire to share resources and cross-promote events.
 My role was to design the site.

 It’s aimed at much the same audience as BDCwire, so the site is meant to be simple, modern and lively, with a variety of content.
 It also supports RadioBDC promotions such as Social Countdown, events, Get Stuff, Live in the Lab and other efforts.